Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/PaginationManager.md

 The control extends the base Unity ToggleGroup functionality by interlinking the Scroll Snap's functionality with the ToggleEvents automatically.

+> [!NOTE]
-> *Note* you still have to set up the child toggles manually and ensure that the number of toggles matches the number of Scroll Snap Children.
+> You still have to set up the child toggles manually and ensure that the number of toggles matches the number of Scroll Snap Children.
 May extend in the future to automatically generate children from Prefabs.

 ---------